 "But I didn't get you anything," Jresh muttered.

 "As I recall, you didn't give me anything the first time we were supposed to exchange gifts," Lorrik joked.
 "I gave you that holocron…"

 "You gave me a fake trinket.
 Which Syrosk ordered me to destroy," Jresh corrected.

-"And you, of course, did the Sith thing of not giving me anything, just to prove a point to our master," Lorrik reminded.
+"And you, of course, did the Sith thing of not giving me anything, just to prove a point to our new master," Lorrik reminded.